vitalybe/radio-stream/web/readme.md

 ----------------
 To run: `node ./node_modules/mocha/bin/_mocha --compilers js:babel-register --recursive --require babel-polyfill`

-To run in a a watch mode use `node watch` in line above.
+To run in a a watch mode add `--watch` flag in the line above.
 To debug use `node debug` in line above.